renatoathaydes/osgi-run/README.md

         where the IDE can use it to provide OSGi support.

 The default `config` for Felix is:

+> If a `startLevel` is defined for any bundle, then the config file will list all bundles in the environment specifying the start-level as applicable, similarly to the Equinox config file.

 ```groovy
 'felix.auto.deploy.action'  : 'install,start',
 'felix.log.level'           : 1,